Colleges by Location

 A student organization is run by students at a university or a college institution, whose membership typically consists only of current students and/or alumni.

-There are 35 student organizations and groups with open membership at this school.
+The number of student organizations and groups with open membership at this school is 35.
 Sororities and fraternities are included in that number.
-35 percent of male and 65 of female students are involved in different organizations at LeMoyne-Owen College.
-Other popular student organizations at this school are Black Business Students Association and Greek Fraternities and Sororities.
+The percentage of male students who are members of organizations is 35 and female students 65.
+Other popular organizations among the students at LeMoyne-Owen College are Black Business Students Association and Greek Fraternities and Sororities.

 Student Services

-There are emergency phone and alarm devices available around the clock.
-There are electronically operated dormitory entrances.
+There are 24-hour emergency phone and alarm devices.
+The school's dormitory entrances are operated electronically.
 There is a security patrol that operates 24 hours a day.
-The late-night transport/escort service is available.
+Theer is a nighttime transportation/escort service.

 This school has a health clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of LeMoyne-Owen College.